appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/ComboBox.md

 Specifies the behavior of the dropdown in the layout.
 You can choose between two modes:

 - **Select**: A basic dropdown without search, ideal for situations where the number of options is small and easily visible to the user.
-See [ComboBox widget](/AI-assistants/reference/select).
+See [Select widget](/AI-assistants/reference/select).
 - **Combobox**: A dropdown with search functionality, designed for scenarios where the dataset is large, allowing users to quickly filter and select the desired option.

 </dd>